AtomsofConfusion/AtomsofConfusion.github.io/2016-snippet-study/errata.md

 These are known issues identified in our study after the fact.
 We report them for full transparency, so that our results may be interpreted more accurately and replication may be performed more easily.

+<a name="implicit_predicate_assignment"></a>
+* Non-minimality: All code snippets included in this study were designed to be minimal, so as not to add external sources of confusion into our results.
+Accidentally, [Question 3/4](questions#q3) included an example of a different atom of confusion (Assignment as Value).
+In this way, the results reflect likely reflect increased confusion rates on both Obfuscated and Transformed snippets in that pair.

 <a name="indentation"></a>
 * To remove the bias introduced by code formatting, we chose not to study the effect of whitespace in this study.
 That decision was made before running the atom existence study, however we chose to include 2 question sets with whitespace related questions just in case.
 We have not yet analyzed these results or used them for anything, though we have released the data so that other researchers may analyze them.
 The IDs associated with these questions are [31-36](questions#q31) and [121-126](questions#q121).